 Every HLB member firm providing advisory services (as well as prospective member firms joining the network) is requested to complete a questionnaire and an advisory maturity assessment.
+All firms agree to actively work towards achieving the goals, specific for offering advisory services, as detailed in HLB's current strategic plan.

-They also need to provide evidence of implementation of HLB's standards on ethics, client acceptance and maintenance, and of alignment with the network's strategic direction in relation to advisory services.
+As with audit and tax, they also are required to provide evidence of implementation of HLB's standards on ethics, client acceptance and maintenance in relation to advisory services.
 Additional oversight is then conducted by the GASC on selected HLB firms every year to determine if member firms meet the requirements and what network support might be needed to implement relevant improvements within a reasonable timeframe.

-NETWORK FINANCIAL PERFORMANCE
+NETWORK FINANCIAL PERFORMANCE 2023